uliwitness/fool/README.md

 As a study, Fool only works with text files right now.
 That was easiest to code and is easiest to play with.
 In fact, even the database is in easily-readable text files.
 It also ignores hidden files (again, because that was easier than adding ignore file support).

 Like Git, fool creates a hidden folder at the root of the current directory (though Fool doesn't require an `init` command, it just implicitly creates it when you commit).
-The hidden folder contains two sub-folders:
+The hidden folder contains 3 sub-folders:

 * **objects** This folder contains the files' contents, with their name the hash of the file
 * **commits** this folder contains the directory structure for each commit, with one file per line.
 The line starts with the hash of the contents for this file, followed by a space, followed by the relative path where the file will be written (including its name).
+This file also contains the
+* **branches** This folder contains a file for each branch, holding the hash of the latest commit in that branch.
+There is also a special file in here, ".current", which contains the name of the current branch.

 ## License